Packet Capture Files

-Netify Agent - Packet Capture Files
+Netify DPI - Packet Capture Files

 Capturing Network Traffic

 Use the tcpdump tool to capture network traffic.
 Here is an example:

 tcpdump -i eth0 -s 65536 -w /tmp/netify.pcap host 192.168.4.100

 The -s (--snapshot-length) should be set to 65536 for smaller file sizes.
 The Netify Agent does not need anything beyond this limit for DPI analysis.
 Also, feel free to limit the capture to a specific host, port, or any other network filter expression supported by tcpdump.
 To see some bandwidth statistics, please run the capture for at least 60 seconds.

 Once you have a PCAP capture file, copy it to the host with netifyd installed.
 You can then run the network analysis with debugging enabled: